Best Cleaning Gloves of 2021

 Quality and Durability

-When testing for quality and durability, we assessed the fabric of the glove, thickness, and elasticity.
+When testing for quality and durability, we assessed the glove's fabric, thickness, and elasticity.
 We tested to be sure the gloves were fully waterproof and didn't easily tear when stretched.
-We evaluated any features that were thoughtful and functional, such as a lip on the sleeve to keep water contained.
+We evaluated any thoughtful and functional features, such as a lip on the sleeve to keep water contained.

-The Casabella and the Playtex cleaning gloves stood out here; they both had a large section of the sleeve that could be cuffed to catch water.
+The Casabella and the Playtex cleaning gloves stood out here; they both had a large section of the sleeve that could be cuffed to catch water, and the Elgood Long Cuff gloves stood out due to the comfortable and functional extra long sleeves.
 A few other gloves had small lips on the sleeve to avoid this issue, such as the Vgo and UXglove.
 Only two gloves stood out for length.
 The Playtex glove worked well when uncuffed and didn't slip down the arm, unlike the Casabella.
 The Rubber Cleaning Gloves were the longest and most helpful for length coverage.

 Versatility was an essential ranking factor when engaging in a variety of tasks.
 We wanted the gloves to be convenient for moving from task to task without needing to remove them often.
 We even tested cooking, slicing veggies, cleaning the counters and dishes, and cleaning the kitchen floor after a nasty spill.

 The LANON Wahoo gloves were the most versatile in the kitchen, as they're made with food-safe materials and provide sufficient coverage for kitchen tasks.
-They weren't as durable as the Casabella Waterblock gloves, which graded high for solving the water drippage issue across tasks such as washing dishes to cleaning the shower.
+They weren't as durable as the Casabella Waterblock gloves and the Elgood Long Cuff gloves, which graded high for solving the water drippage issue across tasks such as washing dishes and cleaning the shower.